This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 To start, let’s talk about that first group—existing connections.

-- Friends and family who have businesses: This could be anyone you know with a business whose customers/audience might be interested in your niche.
+- Friends and family who have businesses: This could be anyone you know with a small business whose customers/audience might be interested in your niche.

 - Podcasts you listen to (or that have interviewed you): Open your podcast app and scroll through the shows you subscribe to.
 Do any have audiences that would be interested in your business/topic?